-Visitors to the battlefield location found it difficult to comprehend that the softly-spoken, tall, grey-haired main in the floppy hat and galoshes was, in fact, Sergei Bondarchuk, internationally famous director, idol of Russia’s stage and cinema, and a much-read philosopher.
+Visitors to the battlefield location found it difficult to comprehend that the softly-spoken, tall, grey-haired man in the floppy hat and goloshes was, in fact, Sergei Bondarchuk, internationally famous director, idol of Russia’s stage and cinema, and a much-read philosopher.

 Obviously at his best when dealing with complicated sequences of mass action, Bondarchuk completed 28 weeks of filming on Waterloo with only 16 days’ delay – principally due to bad weather.

 There are the inevitable historical inaccuracies, but considerably fewer than in films such as Cromwell.

 The incident during the night of 17/18 June when Wellington catches a soldier of the 27th Inniskillings with a looted pig in his knapsack could not have happened.
 Wellington spent that night writing orders in his main headquarters in Waterloo village, three miles away, and the 27th did not arrive anywhere near the battlefield until well into the morning of 18 June.

 In any case, Wellington would not have promoted the man – his views on looting were well known.

 At the beginning of the battle, Napoleon is seen pointing at Hougoumont Farm and ordering a diversionary attack there.
 Hougoumont tied up far more French troops than it should have, all day and to no avail, precisely because Napoleon could not see the farm from his command post and was not aware of what was happening there.

 The famous charge of the Union and Household heavy cavalry brigades against d’Erlon’s French corps is exciting and dramatic – although it seems that only the Scots Greys took part – but they were certainly not galloping on the day.